jototland/stackedit_workspace/statistikknotater/estimation.md

 ### chi-square distribution

 The chi-square distribution with $k$ degrees of freedom is the distribution for the sum of the square of $k$ standard normal distributions.
-The variance of a normally distributed
+The variance of a normally distributed variable is chi-square distributed.

 ### F-distribution